May 3, 2020

 I'm offering an online artist statement class with the School for Poetic Computation starting on June 1st, 2020.
 There will be 5 sessions, 3 hours each.

 Enrollment is open to anyone including artists, designers, creative technologists, engineers, architects, and others whose practices are difficult to define.

 Much like a user guide helps non-technical readers understand a system, an artist statement introduces an unfamiliar audience to the artist’s practice and informs them about the references, questions, and thought processes behind the artist’s work.
 We will consider the artist statement as a practical communication tool (for grant and residency applications) as well as a more intimate map for guiding the direction and values of one’s practice.

 ☆ give thoughtful presentations of their own work and feedback to others

 ☆ participate in writing exercises and one-on-one editorial meetings

 ☆ read and discuss texts written by artists

 ☆ engage in group discussions about the challenges of maintaining an honest practice

 ☆ imagine alternatives to capitalist institutions as the context for our creative work

-By the end of the workshop, students will cultivate clear and compelling artist statements which will be published in a collection on the SFPC are.na.
+By the end of the class, students will cultivate clear and compelling artist statements.